haxsaw/actuator-docs/source/manual/namespace-basic.rst

 context expressions to yield results that model references can't.
 So some kinds of inter-model relationships demand the use of context expressions.

-Addtionally, context expressions couple models more loosely than model references.
+Additionally, context expressions couple models more loosely than model references.
 For example, if a namespace model only uses context expressions to model Role host_ref relationships to an infra model, you can actually swap out a model that uses resources for AWS with one that uses Azure resources, as long as the names in both infra models match and map to semantically equivalent resources (a server in one is a server in another).
 Model references tie